zeriaxdev/wilma-foodmenu/README.md

-# Wilma Plus Food Menu API
+# WiP: Wilma Plus Food Menu API

 This API provides additional food menus which are not available as JSON.
 This middleware parses HTML or PDF and then converts them to JSON format.